Teatro Lope de Vega

 Calle Gran Via 55,

-No one has favorited this theater
+1 person favorited this theater

-The Lope de Vega returned to its origins as a showplace legit theater in 1997, with 1,496 seats.
+The Lope de Vega returned to its origins as a showplace legit theatre in 1997, with 1,496 seats.
 The owner of the theatre purchased a building at the rear of the the building on the Calle De Isabel La Catolica in order to expand the theatre’s stagehouse.
 When I visited in October 1997, "Man of La Mancha" was presented, and that was still running a year later.
 "Beauty and the Beast" ran in 2001.
 The musical "Phantom of the Opera" finished a 20 month run on June 20, 2004.
 By April 2004, Phantom had played 700 shows, to over 700,000 spectators; profits from the 700th show were donated to children affected by the March 11, 2004 Madrid train bombings.
 Blockbuster shows have included "Mama Mia!" (opened November 11, 2004) and "Jesus Christ Superstar" (premiered on September 20, 2007).
-Currently the second largest legit theater in Madrid, the theater is owned by Stage Entertainment of Amsterdam.
+In 2011 a production of Disney’s “The Lion King” began a successful run (still running in 2017).
+Currently the second largest legit theatre in Madrid, the theatre is owned by Stage Entertainment of Amsterdam.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.